 It would be cynical not to include North Yorkshire’s Whitby Beach Huts in the list of most colorful places in Europe.
-With shades resembling crayons, this small huts of yellow, green, blue and red stay lined up along the West Cliff Beach’s promenade.
+With shades resembling crayons, these small huts of yellow, green, blue, and red stay lined up along West Cliff Beach’s promenade.
 The huts are reminiscent of the 50s when sunbathing was picking up.
 These chalets, to this day, serve the same purpose.

 Notting Hill, London, England

 Notting Hill in London is yet another eye candy that Europe has to offer.
 It is impossible not to have your head turned while walking down the streets.
 Grand facades painted with vivid palettes of bright blue to pale lavender to sweet red can be found just off the Portobello Road, where the famous Notting Hill Carnival takes place.
 So, if you are wondering what to see in Europe, Notting Hill is one of the many places to start with.